How To Define Your Life Priorities & Why It Matters

 1. Reflect on Your Core Values

 Core values are the fundamental beliefs and principles that guide your behaviour and decision-making.
 They represent what is most important to you in life.
-They should be the basis of everything because when we aren’t aligned without core values, our happiness can suffer drastically.
+When your life drifts away from your core values, dissatisfaction tends to follow.

 Common core values include integrity, compassion, family, growth, and health.